Weleda is cruelty free but not 100% vegan

 We do test our products on real people, through extensive in-use monitored studies.
 Our products are verified cruelty-free by the NATRUE quality seal which you will find on every one of our cosmetics.weleda.co.uk

 The term ‘cosmetics’ in China is considered to be skincare, makeup, perfume, hair care, sun care, nail care, deodorants and whitening products.
 Strangely enough toothpastes and bars of soap are exempt, and as such they are not required to be tested on animals.
 So Weleda toothpaste and soaps may be found in China.
 But rest assured they are still cruelty-free.weleda.co.uk

-Weleda is a Swiss entry-level skin and body care company.
+Weleda is a Swiss entry-level skin, body, hair, baby and sun care company.

 Weleda is an independent company.